Ministry of Personnel, Public Grievances and Pensions: Department of Pension and Pensioners' Welfare

 The department is mainly concerned with the formulation of policies regarding the post-retirement benefits of Central Government employees covered under the CCS (Pension) Rules, 1972.
 It also administers various welfare schemes for central government pensioners, i.e., redressal for Pensioners' grievances through CPENGRAM, an online pension sanction module for civil pensioners "Bhavishya", Sankalp, etc., under the umbrella of Pensioners' Portal.
 However, the pensioners of Ministries of Railways and Defence are governed by their respective pension rules.

 Department of Administrative Reforms and Public Grievances

-The Department of Administrative Reforms and Public Grievances is to facilitate the pursuit of excellence in governance through the promotion of:
+The Department of Administrative Reforms and Public Grievances (DARPG) is to facilitate the pursuit of excellence in governance through the promotion of: